capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/system-overview.md

 ## High Level Requirements

 ### Group Dynamics
-- **Party:** Small group of 2 to 4 members
+- **Party:** Small group of 2 to 4 members.
-- **Create Room:**  User can create a quest and invite others to join by sharing a unique room code
+- **Create Room:**  User can create a quest and invite others to join by sharing a unique room code.
-- **Join Room:**  User can join an existing quest by entering the shared room code
+- **Join Room:**  User can join an existing quest by entering the shared room code.

 ### Game Mechanics
 ![Timer](https://github.com/user-attachments/assets/ab9dd4d5-2544-461d-a894-28ed702d74bf)